NebutechOpenSource/MLGen/README.md

 **file**: name of the python file to be created

 **version**: version of python being used

+**type**: generates a python or a jupyter notebook.
+The default is python

 **backend**: which machine learning platform if to be used